 About a month later, I met a friend of mine, Hal Haber, a devout amateur magician.
 He was a successful consulting engineer, had degrees in Chemical, Mechanical, Civil and Electrical Engineering and was a Licensed Professional Engineer.
 He could make a perfect rising card mechanism out of any one dollar Ingersoll watch!
 He said to me, "I did your 'Dead Man's Hand' the other night at a Newspapermen's Convention.
 They are a hard-boiled audience.
 But the 'Dead Man's Hand' knocked them for a loop.
 They said it was the greatest card trick they ever saw!"
+176 (hapter 10

-Notes on "Dead Man's Hard" (by HIC) published in Jinx#33, June 1937.
+Notes on Dead Man's Hand (by HSC) published in Jinx #33 June 1937.

-A few days after the publication of Jinx #3, I was at Gen Grands riggic slig at 42 nd Street, As I walked in , David Bambery was making a purchase at the counter.
-After he completed his purchase, he left the country, some He had a copy of Jinx 33 in his hand and a paper bag.
-He recognised me and said, " Are you the Henry Christ who dreamed of this Dead Manis Hand?
+A few days after the publication of Jinx #33, I was at Gen Grands riggie shop at 42 nd Street, As I walked in , David Bamberg was making a purchase at the counter.
+After he completed his pupchase, he left the counter, some he had a copy of Jinx 33 in his hand and a paper bag.
+He recognised me and said , "Are you the Henry Christ who dreamed of This "Dead Man's Hand?
 I said I was.
-He said This is The greatest diamatic card effect I ever heard of!
-I just bought 24 cap shooting gimics, This is one trick I going to do ! " This was indeed a complement coming from a performer of his back ground and experience!
-About a month later, I not afriend of mine, Hal Haber, successful anateur magician.
-He was a scorsulting engineer, had degrees in Chemicaly, Mechanical, Civil and Electrical Engineering and was a Licansed Professional Engineer.
-Le could make ay profest rising cand mechanism of rut of any one dellar Ingresoll watch !
-He said to me "I did your Dead Man's Hand the other night at a Newspaper men's Convention.
-They

-Hond Knocked them for a loop: They said it was the greatest card trick they ever saw!"
+He said This is The greatest dominiatic card effect I ever heard of .
+I Just buight 24 cap shooting gimics, This is one trick I going to do ?"
+This was indeed a complement coming from a performer of his back ground and experience!
+About a month later, I not afriend of mine, Hal Haber, ta devout anateur successfue angineer, had degrees in Chemictory, Mechanical, Civil and Electrical Engineering and was a Licansed Professional Engineer. the could make any propert rising cand mechanism fruit of any one dellar Ingasoll watch " He said to me "I did your Dend Man's Hond " the other night at a Newspaper men's Convention.
+They are a hurd-borled andrence.
+But the Dead Man's Hond' Knocked them for a loop.
+They said it was the greatest card trick they ever saw ! "